Meet the region’s innovators at VentureFest North East

 25 October 2017

-Organisers of the region’s innovation conference today announced their keynote speakers ahead of the event, which is expected to bring together its largest ever crowd of businesses, investors, researchers and experts on November 14 at St James’ Park, Newcastle.
+Organisers of the region’s innovation conference today announced their keynote speakers ahead of the event, which is expected to bring together its largest ever crowd of businesses, investors, researchers, northern innovators and experts on November 14 at St James’ Park, Newcastle.

 The panel of big names will explain how their own global ambitions and future gazing has powered them to become leaders in their respective industries.
 They will also highlight real opportunities for North East businesses to get involved in exciting projects that will broaden their horizons.